nichannah/ocean-nudge/README.md

 # Example output

-## Nudge MOM 1 degree with GODAS pentad
+MOM 1 degree nudged with GODAS pentad.
 Days 1, 5, and 10.
+Note that the high latitudes are not nudged due to the limited GODAS domain.

 ![Temp from MOM nudged with GODAS pentad](https://raw.github.com/nicjhan/ocean-nudge/master/docs/mom1_nudge_with_godas_pentad.png)